Wifi Login Pages | Client: Robust

 Robust "Netlausnir", which translates to Robust "WiFi solutions", is an Icelandic company which specialize in network solutions, mainly for hotels, bars and restaurants.

-The benefit of displaying custom Wifi landing pages is that companies can prompt users who log-in, with information and offers.
+The benefit of displaying custom Wifi landing pages is that companies, such as this restaurant/bar called "Bastard", can prompt users who log-in, with information and offers. https://bastard.is/

-In this case, the aim was to simply show some beautiful photography of the fishing sites of the angling club.
+The brief: make a good looking landing page where the information is clear and incorporates the clients own branding, including imagery, colours etc.